The Emmys' "Reparation Emmys" Skit Highlighted The Show's Serious Diversity Problem

 In light of the traditional lack of diversity among awards shows, Michael Che decided to give out "reparation Emmys" during the 2018 Emmy Awards, and Twitter was all about it.
-In a previously produced segment that aired live on Monday night, Che honored black actors like Marla Gibbs from The Jeffersons, Jimmy Walker from Good Times, Kadeem Hardison from A Different World, Jaleel White from Family Matters, Tichina Arnold from Martin, and John Witherspoon from the Wayans Bros. with (partly) tongue-in-cheek Emmys he said they should've gotten for their roles.
+In a previously produced segment that aired live on Monday night, Che honored black actors like Marla Gibbs from The Jeffersons, Jimmy Walker from Good Times, Kadeem Hardison from A Different World, Jaleel White from Family Matters, Tichina Arnold from Martin, and John Witherspoon from the Wayans Bros. with (partly) tongue-in-cheek Emmys trophies that he said they should've gotten for their roles in the past.

 He jokes to Gibbs that her role on The Jeffersons "is the reason why I got fired from every service job I ever had."
-He tells Hardison that he hopes he realizes "how many young brothers he inspired to go to college," and even tells White that without Urkel, there might not be a Donald Glover, Kanye West, or President Obama.
+He tells Hardison that he hopes he realizes "how many young brothers he inspired to go to college," and even tells White that without Urkel, there might not be a Donald Glover, Kanye West, or even President Obama.
+It was for laughs, but it also highlighted the glaring lack of diversity in Hollywood and how actors of color have been systemically ignored when it comes to getting critical acclaim and awards.

 It was certainly a pre-planned and pre-filed sketch, but it was even poignant in the heat of the moment.
 The categories' nominations might have been more diverse than usual, but the winners early on were still mostly white actors and showrunners, and that didn't go unnoticed by viewers.